TaylorSasser/RLModding/README.txt

 Next change your linker->General->Additional Library Directories and change your Library from C:\Boost\Stage\Lib to the directories of the 32 bit .lib files you built

+Known bugs:

+Due to the microsoft vs compiler, classes that end with a TEnumAsByte will automatically have extra bytes added to the end of it and mess everything up.
+Let me know if you find a class that doesnt work and i'll try to come up with a solution